 I know what you’re thinking.

-What happens if you apply for a role at a US company in Europe?
-Or vice versa?
 In this case, adhere to the cultural norms of the country that the company operates in.
-If in doubt, you can always ask for clarification.
+If in doubt, you can always ask the recruiter or hiring manager for clarification.

 Regardless of whether you use a resume or CV, having a career document that encapsulates your professional value is crucial to getting noticed in a crowded job market.